mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 We now use [HelpScout](https://www.helpscout.com/) as a shared customer support queue.
 There are still plenty of cases where I'm the only one with the context or technical background to handle the request, but it's great to have help with the rest.

 It's also fantastic to take myself out of the critical path on time-sensitive inquiries, like when a customer places an order and then follows up quickly to tell us they entered the wrong shipping address.
 Before HelpScout, I'd have to ferry messages between the customer and TinyPilot's fulfillment staff, often too late.
-Now, the fulfillment staff get the requests directly and can handle them without me.
+Now, the fulfillment staff members get the requests directly and can handle them without me.

 ### Start development on a monthly service-based software complement to TinyPilot